Jaredk3nt/Jaredk3nt.github.io/about/dndguide.md

 > The order of turns is determined by rolling inititative at the beginning of an encounter (Dexterity check).
 >
 > The DM rolls for groups of identical creatures, so they act at the same time.

+Certain special abilities, spells, & situations allow you to take a **reaction** which is an instant response to a trigger of some kind.

+You can break up your move by moving some amount, taking your action, and moving the remainder of your movement value.

+**Standing** from prone takes effort equal to half your movement distance.

+#### Actions in combat

+##### Attack

+Basic action where you attack with either melee or ranged weapon against an enemy.

+To attack you:

+1. Choose a target
+2. Determine modifiers, advantage/disadvantage, etc
+   - Strength modifier for melee
+   - Dexterity modifier for ranged
+   - Include proficiency bonus if proficient with weapon
+3. Resolve the attack

+To determine a **hit** on your enemy you roll a d20 and add appropriate modifier, if you overcome the enemy's **armor class** you hit and you can roll for damage.

+**Special rolls** include 1 & 20.
+On roll of a 20 it is a *critical hit* and the attack hits no matter the enemies armor class.
+A 1 misses no matter the armor class.

+##### Cast a Spell

+If your character can use magic you can cast spells as an action.
+Follow the guide on your spell to know how to cast.
+Certain actions can have a casting time that is longer than a typical action and therefore will require different rules.

+##### Dash

+An action used to double your movement during your turn.

+##### Disengage

+Your movement no longer provokes opportunity attacks for the rest of turn

+##### Dodge

+Focus entirely on dodging incoming attacks.
+For the rest of the turn all invoming attacks have disadvantage and dexterity saving throws you roll have advantage.

+##### Help

+Lend aide to another character, they gain ability on their next action

+##### Hide

+Make a dexterity *stealth* check to attempt to hide

+##### Ready

+Set up for a *reaction* for some percievable action an enemy could take

+##### Search

+##### Use Object

+###### Step by step

+*How combat will run in each instance*

+1. Determine suprise
+2. Establish positions
+3. Roll Initiative
+4. Take turns
+5. Begin next round